 The business opts to use an existing receptionist to record short, but natural sounding IVR menus using audio files, and their task completion rates increase.

-Use Case Two
+Use Case 2: Customer Feedback

-the best tool to use to evaluate your service is the customer satisfaction survey.
+The best tool to use to evaluate your service is the customer satisfaction survey.
 These surveys help you identify sticking points in the service process.
 A company experiencing a lower TCR decides to “trim the fat” on their IVR system.
 To do this, they opt to evaluate their service by providing a customer feedback section after callers complete their calls to the company.

 These post-call surveys paint a compelling picture of the entire customer service experience and help the company evaluate the effectiveness of the IVR call flow as well as the service level of any involved agents.
 Customers tend to be honest when providing feedback, so if they felt that the IVR experience was: